MicrosoftDocs/visualstudio-docs/docs/code-quality/configure-fxcop-analyzers.md

 ### Shared configuration

-You can share an .editorconfig file for analyzer configuration between two or more projects, but it requires some additional steps.
+You can share an .editorconfig file for FxCop analyzer configuration between two or more projects, but it requires some additional steps.

 1. Save the *.editorconfig* file to a common location.